hbzengin/json-decoder/README.md

 result = decoder.decode()
 ```

-The `tests/` directory includes several tests for correctness, including checks for edge cases.
-If you make modifications to the source code, you can run `pytest` to verify that the implementation is still correct.
-Feel free to make contributions to the tests if you think you can come up with other edge cases.
+The `tests/` directory includes some tests for correctness, including checks for edge cases.
+If you make modifications to the code, you can run `pytest` to verify that your implementaton still passes my test cases.
+Feel free to make additions to the tests if you come up with other edge cases.